 In this sub-study of the KiSel-10 Study, the concentration of both von Willebrand factor and plasminogen activator inhibitor-1 were significantly lower after 36 months of supplementation with selenium and Coenzyme Q10.

-In addition, Professor Alehagen has published a paper about the possibility of using selenium supplementation as a treatment strategy for Alzheimer’s disease.
+Professor Alehagen has also published a paper about the possibility of using selenium supplementation as a treatment strategy for Alzheimer’s disease.

 Aaseth, J., Alexander, J., Bjørklund, G., Hestad, K., Dusek, P., Roos, P. M., & Alehagen, U. (2016).
 Treatment strategies in Alzheimer’s disease: a review with focus on selenium supplementation.
 Biometals: An International Journal on the Role of Metal Ions in Biology, Biochemistry, and Medicine, 29(5), 827-839. doi:10.1007/s10534-016-9959-8